P L A C E S / C I T Y G U I D E S

 Post-industrial chic meets Scandinavian vintage decor in the Oud-West neighbourhood.

-Formerly a vintage tram station dating back to the early 20th century, Hotel De Hallen is situated in the vibrant Oud-West area, one of Amsterdam’s hippest quarters, buzzing with trendy cafés and bistros.
-Part of the lively De Hallen (“The Halls”) complex which features a library, cinema, boutiques as well as an indoor food market, the hotel combines the rich heritage of its site with a unique contemporary post-industrial feel.
-Elegantly decorated with stunning Scandinavian furniture, combined with the owner’s personal collection of contemporary artworks, Hotel De Hallen cleverly mingles heritage and innovative design. €€€
+Formerly a vintage tram station dating back to 1902, Hotel De Hallen is situated in the vibrant Oud-West area, one of Amsterdam’s hippest quarters, buzzing with trendy cafés and bistros.
+Part of the lively De Hallen (“The Halls”) complex which features a library, cinema, boutiques as well as an indoor food market, the hotel is elegantly decorated with stunning Scandinavian furniture, combined with the owner’s personal collection of contemporary artworks.
+The hotel’s Remise47 bistro delivers funky industrial interiors and a crowd-pleasing menu – make sure to dine in the large terrace in warmer months. €€€

 Bellamyplein 47, 1053 AT Amsterda, The Netherlands